A Philadelphia Weekend Getaway:

 We can’t thank Margaux enough for sharing with us!
 Of course, if you or any of your friends need real estate help in Philly, we’d be happy to connect you with her and her team.

-Stay tuned next month – we’ll be exploring Miami and West Palm Beach, just in time for Spring Break and Nationals Spring Training!
+Stay tuned next month – we’ll be exploring Miami, just in time for Spring Break and Nationals Spring Training!